74Thirsty/TarotTeller/README.md

 | 0.1.0   | 2024-03    | Initial release with deck generation, spreads, CLI, GUI, contextual insights, and immersive companion stories. |

 Dates will be finalised when publishing tagged releases.
 Follow semantic versioning as future features land.

+## 🧾 License
+This project is released under a **Private License**.
+You’re free to use and explore it for now, but it remains the sole property of the author — you can’t sell, redistribute, or rebrand it.

+See the full [LICENSE](./LICENSE) file for details.